AbdullahAhmad88/my_site/about.md

 # About Me

-I am Abdullah Ahmad Mirza, a Computer Engineering student.
+Hi!
+I am Abdullah Ahmad Mirza, a Computer Engineering student at UET Lahore.

-My goal is to become a successful engineer and work internationally.
+I love AI, web development, and coding.
+This website is my personal space to share experiences, blog posts, and projects.